-The pork has a medium chop, a good grill flavor, and good texture.
-It is moist and delicious.
+The pork has a medium chop, a good pork and smoke flavor, and good texture.
+It’s moist and delicious.
 The sauce is vinegar and red pepper flakes.
 I prefer the vinegar/powdered cayenne sauce at Wilber’s, but this is a good, solid barbecue sauce.
 The chicken is everything that slow-cooked chicken should be – smoky and tender with a delicious skin.
 It occurred to me that some of Miss Myra’s white sauce would go well with it but it certainly did not need any.
-Delicious.
-The cole slaw was ok, but the corn sticks were very, very good – almost as good as Parker’s.
+Absolutely delicious.
+The cole slaw was ok, but the corn sticks were very, very good — almost as good as Parker’s.
 All for $10.

 Outside a couple of young boys – maybe 10 years old – were selling boil’ peanuts.
 I bought a couple of bags and asked them what they were raising money for and they looked at me curiously and said, “Ourselves”.
 A woman told me that their divorced parents simply could not afford to pay for a field trip to Kings Dominion, so they scrounged up enough money to buy raw peanuts and then spent the necessary hours — maybe a full day — washing, boiling, cooling and bagging them; and then sat in the meager shelter that the eaves at B’s offered from the rain for more hours until they had sold every bag.
 In my neighborhood kids sit in the shade and sell brownies baked or bought by their mothers to raise money for far away causes while their parents stand hovering over them.
 I went back to buy some more peanuts, but they were gone.